jackblun/Globalinc/README.md

 # Globalinc
-Visualisation of the Global Income Distribution
+A visualisation of the Global Income Distribution since 1980

 Here I use data from the Global Consumption Income Project (http://gcip.info/) to build a visualisation demonstrating the changing shape of global income since 1980.